4inka/flutter_easy_infinite_scroll/README.md

 }
 ```
 <br/>
-In the example above we created a list that has a type of *Color*, but you can use any other model or datatype you prefer.
+In the example above we created a list that has a type of Color, but you can use any other model or datatype you prefer.
 <br/>

 ## API